taica00/SC1015/README.md

 # Exploratory Data Analysis
 * We cleaned the data and removed the variables that we think may not have a high relation to whether a job posting is fraudulent.
+* After cleaning the data, we proceeded to find the correlation of the different data columns of the data to the response variable: fraudulent.
+*